npg70/galbreath-old/README.md

 * [Robert Galbreath](/people/galbreath-robert-1778.md) b.
 1778 immigrated to Clermont County, Ohio, USA in 1818
 * [Margaret Galbreath](/people/galbreath-margaret-1771.md), b.
 1771 immigrated to New Brunswick, Canada in 1821

+## David Galbreath / Mary Greenlees

+[David Galbreath](/people/galbreath-david-1793.md) and Mary Greenless.
+Under investigation.
+Appears some? all? moved to Ontario, Canada.
+May or may not son of
+[David Galbreath](/people/galbreath-david-1755.md) and Mary Flemming which would make then descendants of James Galbreath / Mary Nielson above.

 ## Descendants of William Galbreath and Margaret Dunlop of Campbeltown

 The children and grandchildren of [William Galbreath](/people/galbreath-william-1736.md) and Margaret Dunlop were influential in government and industry in Campbeltown and Glasgow.